jimbaker/talks/jython-at-rackspace.md

 * ... written in Python
 * High quality testing

+# Alternatives to Keystone Jython

+* Port Keystone v3 to Java - we did this with v2
+* Port Rackspace Identity to Python
+* Wrap Rackspace Identity with JAX-RS to give us REST APIs

+# Thoughts

+* These can be the right approaches!
+* But they have potential issues - coarse-grained vs fine grained and IPC overhead, server deployment
+* Can potentially be complementary - SOA vs library

 # Supporting Keystone v3 at Rackspace

 * Keystone supports identity backend plugins
 * Configurable for running under a wide range of setups
-* => no code changes in Keystone were required (except general bug fixes)
+* $\Longrightarrow$ **no code changes in Keystone were required**
+* Although we did find and fix some general bugs

 # Other OpenStack components?

 Keystone is a good test case:

 * Can be configured without C extension usage
-* Does not use eventlets/greenlets
+* Does not use eventlets (which uses greenlets)
 * Seamless identity support is generally expected by customers

 # Still applicable to other OpenStack components

 * Keystone uses common Oslo libraries
 * Package buildout with pbr, which builds upon pip, `site-packages` metadata
-* Possible to emulate greenlet model - ArtificialTurf package
+* Possible to emulate greenlet model with regular threads - ArtificialTurf package
+* Emulation is really possible and even reasonable? **Yes.**

-# Logging with LogBridge
+# Unified logging with LogBridge

-Unified logging is straighforward via a handler supporting SLF4J (Simple Logging Facade for Java):
+Easy support of SLF4J (Simple Logging Facade for Java):

 ````python
 import logging